hipspay/hips-ios-sdk-mpos/README.md

 ## Terminal Parameter Update via HipsSDK

-Launch Parameter Update UI by in invoking `HipsSDK.update()`.
+Launch Parameter Update UI by in invoking `Hips.update()`.
 The SDK will attempt to connect to your `Default Device`.
 Read more about the steps involved in section **Hips Settings - Parameter updates**

 - Requires: `Default Device`,
 - Result: `Bool`